Dashboard variables

 Configuring a tile with a variable

-If you are editing a tile that was added to a dashboard prior a variable being configured, you must deselect the collection and then reselect the collection with the variable icon
+If you are editing a tile that was created before a dashboard variable was configured, you must deselect the current collection and then select the collection with the variable icon

 When creating dashboards and tiles it’s possible to enable monitoring or publish the data as a KPI, which runs in the background without needing to view a dashboard.